aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to DOTM on Android via Java" h2="Convert TEX to DOTM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX to DOTM conversion is a useful feature for mobile apps.
+It allows users to convert TEX files to DOTM format, which is a Microsoft Office template format.
+This format is used for creating documents with the same layout and formatting.

+<h2>How Aspose.Total Helps for TEX to DOTM Conversion</h2>

-You can integrate TEX to DOTM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTM.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate TEX to DOTM conversion feature in mobile apps.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert TEX file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents.
+It can be used to convert PDF documents to other formats, including DOC.

+The second step is to render DOC to DOTM using Aspose.Words for Android Java.
+This API provides a comprehensive set of features for manipulating Word documents.
+It can be used to convert DOC documents to other formats, including DOTM.

+By using these two APIs, developers can easily integrate TEX to DOTM conversion feature in their mobile apps.
+This feature will allow users to easily convert TEX files to DOTM format, which can be used for creating documents with the same layout and formatting.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}